tonikarttunen/LocationAwareAppProject/README.md

 This software is based in part on iGLU [https://code.google.com/p/iphone-glu/](https://code.google.com/p/iphone-glu/):

 The MIT License (MIT)
-Copyright (c) 2008 Christopher Stawarz
+Copyright (c) 2008 Christopher Stawarz.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in